Ren-Mingyang/Ren-Mingyang.github.io/_pages/teaching.md

 ## Instructor
 - *High Dimensional Regression and Regularization*
 Machine Learning Seminar for undergraduates, University of Chinese Academy of Sciences (Fall 2018, Fall 2019).
-- *Introduction to Artificial Intelligence*
-A Short Internship Program organized by New Oriental Education in 2019.

 ## Journal Reviewer
 - Journal of the American Statistical Association